kareemwalid/Subdomain-Gun/README.md

 # How To Use
-first : must have python 2.7
+First : must have python 2.7
-second : must install those Python libs(colorama-requests-win_unicode_console)
+Second : must install those Python libs(colorama-requests-win_unicode_console) Third : your subdomains list should be at first of links "http" or "https"

 # Errors or Issues